bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

 Working with the low-level representation of objects
 --------------------------------------------------------------------------------

-.. @paolo this page requires credentials.

-Consider the following code that does not exhibit undefined behavior (which can be checked using `Cerberus <https://cerberus.cl.cam.ac.uk/cerberus>`_):
+Consider the following code that does not exhibit undefined behavior (which can be checked using `Cerberus <https://www.cl.cam.ac.uk/~pes20/cerberus/>`_):

 .. code-block:: cpp